-Since the times of the great depression in the 1930’s, fiscal policy has been utilised as yet another tool to influence the level of economic activity within a given nation.
+Since the times of the great depression in the 1930s, fiscal policy has been utilised as yet another tool to influence the level of economic activity within a given nation.
 However not without critical debate.
-Economists over time have argued both for and against fiscal policy as a tool to influence economic activity.
+Economists over time have argued both for and against the fiscal policy as a tool to influence economic activity.
 Those that are for it argue that government intervention into the economy is necessary, especially when a nation’s economy is within the downturn phase.
-Whilst the latter are of the view that government intervention is not necessary in stabilising economic activity, believing that through the ‘invisible hand’, the nation’s economy would adjust itself.
-Despite all this critical debate amongst economists, within Australia’s, fiscal policy is an integral component of our economy.
+Whilst the latter is of the view that government intervention is not necessary for stabilising economic activity, believing that through the ‘invisible hand’, the nation’s economy would adjust itself.
+Despite all this critical debate amongst economists, within Australia, fiscal policy is an integral component of our economy.

-The government’s Fiscal Policy is often considered the ‘sister strategy’ to Monetary Policy, through which a central banks aims to influence the economy.
+The government’s Fiscal Policy is often considered the ‘sister strategy’ to Monetary Policy, through which a central bank aims to influence the economy.
 You can read more about Monetary Policy here.

 Although, when government revenue exceeds expenditure, it is known as a budget surplus.
 Between 1996-2007, the Howard government ran consecutive budget surpluses.

 Whilst fiscal policy can be a useful tool in influencing the level of economic activity within a nation, it does have its setbacks.
 These setbacks can be highlighted when a government is running a budget deficit.

 As a budget deficit is funded by an increase in government borrowing, this increases the demand by the government for credit.
 Theoretically speaking, as a government increases its demand for credit to fund its deficit, there could be an increase in domestic interest rates.
 With the demand for credit being highly related to a finite money supply, domestic interest rates may increase.
 Therefore, the extent of the government’s expansionary policy stance may be hindered, due to the drop in output that comes with rising interest rates.